History of Bihar: Shunga Dynasty

-The Shunga dynasty was established in 185 BC, about fifty years after Ashoka's death, when the king Brihadratha, the last of the Mauryan rulers, was assassinated by the then commander-in-chief of the Mauryan armed forces, Pushyamitra Shunga.
+The Shunga dynasty was established in 185 BCE, about fifty years after the Ashoka's death, when the king Brihadratha, the last of the Mauryan rulers, was assassinated by the then commander-in-chief of the Mauryan armed forces, Pushyamitra Shunga.

 Pushyamitra Shunga was a Brahmin who then took over the throne and established the Shunga dynasty.
 Buddhist records such as the Ashokavadana write that the assassination of Brihadrata and the rise of the Shunga empire led to a wave of persecution of Buddhists, and a resurgence of Hinduism.
 According to John Marshall, Pushyamitra Shunga may have been the main author of the persecutions, although later Shunga kings seem to have been more supportive of Buddhism.
 Other historians, such as Etienne Lamotte and Romila Thapar, partially support this view.

 Gupta Dynasty

-The Gupta dynasty ruled from around 240 to 550 CE.
-The origins of the Gupta Dynasty are shrouded in obscurity.
-The Chinese traveller Xuanzang provides the first evidence of the Gupta kingdom in Magadha.
-He came to India in 672 CE and heard of 'Maharaja Sri-Gupta' who built a temple for Chinese pilgrims near Mrigasikhavana.
-Ghatotkacha (c.
-280–319) CE, had a son named Chandra Gupta I (Not to be confused with Chandragupta Maurya (340–293 BC), founder of the Mauryan Empire).
+The Gupta dynasty ruled from around 240 to 579 CE.
+The dynasty was established by Gupta, succeeded by Ghatotkacha (c.
+280–319) AD, had a son named Chandra Gupta I (Not to be confused with Chandragupta Maurya (340–293 BC), founder of the Mauryan Empire).
 In a breakthrough deal, Chandra Gupta I was married to a woman from Lichchhavi—the main power in Magadha.

-Samudragupta succeeded Chandra Gupta I in 335, and ruled for about 45 years, until his death in 380.
+Samudragupta succeeded Chandra Gupta I in 335, and ruled for about 45 years, until he died in 380.
 He attacked the kingdoms of Shichchhatra, Padmavati, Malwas, the Yaudheyas, the Arjunayanas, the Maduras and the Abhiras, and merged them in his kingdom.
 By his death in 380, he had incorporated over twenty kingdoms into his realm, his rule extended from the Himalayas to the river Narmada and from the Brahmaputra to the Yamuna.
 He gave himself the titles King of Kings and World Monarch.
 He is considered the Napoleon of India.
 Chandra Gupta I performed Ashwamedha Yajna to underline the importance of his conquest.

 Chandra Gupta II, the Sun of Power (Vikramaditya), ruled from 380 until 413.
 Only marginally less successful than his father, Chandra Gupta II expanded his realm westwards, defeating the Saka Western Kshatrapas of Malwa, Gujarat and Saurashtra in a campaign lasting until 409.
 Chandragupta II was succeeded by his son Kumaragupta I. Known as the Mahendraditya, he ruled until 455.
 Towards the end of his reign a tribe in the Narmada valley, the Pushyamitras, rose in power to threaten the empire.

 Skandagupta is generally considered the last of the great rulers.
 He defeated the Pushyamitra threat, but then was faced with invading Hephthalites or Huna, from the northwest.
 He repulsed a Huna attack c.
 477. Skandagupta died in 487 and was succeeded by his son Narasimhagupta Baladitya.